inet-framework/inet-tutorials/configurator/doc/step11.rst

 Part B - Using the modified configuration
 -----------------------------------------

-In this part, we edit the config file, and use it as the XML configuration.
+In this part, we edit the config file and use it as the XML configuration.
 The goal is that packets should travel counter-clockwise in the triangle of the three routers, i.e. each router should forward packets in the triangle through its interface on the right.